johnnyowayed/TaskManager/README.md

 ### Core Data Model
 The application uses a Core Data stack with the following entity structure:
 - `TaskEntity` entity with attributes for title, description, priority, due date, and completion status
-- Optimized fetch requests with NSPredicates for efficient filtering
 - Batch operations for performance with large datasets

 ### Accessibility